---

 Building this infrastructure taught me something that frontend development alone hadn't: **the most important code in a production system is the code that prevents other code from breaking things.**

 Prettier doesn't ship features.
 GitHub Actions doesn't improve animations.
 Rate limiting doesn't make your page load faster.
-But together, they create a system where you can ship with confidence, iterate without fear, and go to sleep knowing a bot somewhere isn't quietly draining your database quota.
+Dependency policy won't wow anyone in a demo.
+Performance budgets aren't flashy.
+But together, they create a system where you can ship with confidence, iterate without fear, and go to sleep knowing regressions, abuse traffic, and risky merges are all less likely to make it to production.

 If you're building a portfolio or side project and you want it to feel professionally built, not just professionally designed, start here.
 Not with the UI.
 Start with the infrastructure that makes everything else reliable.